cls1991/24-game/README.md

 	Commands:
 	  start   Start the game.
-	  submit  Commit your guess(yes/y for solutions, others for no solutions). rank    Show the first three of score rank. info    Show player info.
+	  submit  Commit your guess(yes/y for solutions, others for no solutions). rank    Show the first three of score ranks. info    Show player info.
 	  quit    Quit the game.
 	  help    Show this message.